guillemsenabre/Reality-Gap-reduction-TFG/README.md

 Welcome to my Final Bachelor Thesis!

+---

+## Introduction

+Reinforcement Learning (RL) is a computational approach that enables agents to learn optimal behaviors through interaction with an environment.
+Multi-Agent Reinforcement Learning (MARL) extends this concept to multiple interacting agents, allowing them to learn and adapt collectively.
+However, one significant challenge in deploying RL agents in the real world is the "reality gap."
+The reality gap refers to the mismatch between the training environment (simulation) and the real-world conditions, which can hinder the performance of learned policies when applied to the actual scenario.
+This project aims to address the reality gap in MARL for more effective real-world deployment.

+---

 ### Scope and Goals

 This project is divided in two main parts, simulation and implementation.
 The goal is to apply some techniques to diminish the reality gap when transfering trained MARL (Multi-Agent RL) from the simulation to the real-world application.

+---

+## Replicating the Project

+To replicate this project, follow the steps outlined below:

 ### Simulation